nonspecialist/pyraven/README.rst

 Documentation
 -------------

-The XML protocol specification can be `downloaded from Rainforest Automation <http://www.rainforestautomation.com/sites/default/files/download/rfa-z106/raven_xml_api_r127.pdf>`__
+The XML protocol specification used to be be `available from Rainforest Automation <http://www.rainforestautomation.com/sites/default/files/download/rfa-z106/raven_xml_api_r127.pdf>`__ but that link no longer works.
+I've included the version that I had previously downloaded under the `docs` directory

 Other works
 -----------